WhitmanSWDesignSpring2017/project-5-9-stelliferous/rubric.md

 * Adding a default note duration is straightforward.
 (Several groups did this.)
 * Displaying note properties in the left sidebar is fairly straightforward as well.
 * Beats are algorithmically straightforward and use existing facilities for programmatically adding notes to a composition.
-* Adding right-click or "context" menus required you to learn something new.
+* Adding right-click context menus required you to learn something new.
 * Pausing and scrubbing is a somewhat complex feature which also required you to learn new things.
 It would be nicer if you could actually drag the red line, in addition to using the keyboard.
-Are there menu items for scrubbing?

 ## Execution -  38/38 points